m3db/m3db-operator/docs/configuration/node_affinity.md

 By leveraging Kubernetes' node affinity and M3DB's isolation groups, the operator can guarantee that M3DB pods are distributed across failure domains.
-For example, in a Kubernetes cluster spread across 3 zones in a cloud region, the `isolationGroups` below config would guarantee that no single zone failure could degrade the M3DB cluster.
+For example, in a Kubernetes cluster spread across 3 zones in a cloud region, the `isolationGroups` configuration below would guarantee that no single zone failure could degrade the M3DB cluster.

 M3DB is unaware of the underlying zone topology: it just views the isolation groups as `group1`, `group2`, `group3` in its [placement][m3db-placement].
 Thanks to the Kubernetes scheduler, however, these groups are actually scheduled across